Consolas

 Consolas is a monospaced typeface designed by Luc(as) de Groot.
 It is a part of the ClearType Font Collection, a suite of fonts that take advantage of Microsoft's ClearType font rendering technology.
-It has been included with Windows since Windows Vista, Microsoft Office 2007 and Microsoft Visual Studio 2010, and is available for download from Microsoft.
+It has been included with Windows since Windows Vista, Microsoft Office 2007 and Microsoft Visual Studio 2010.
 It is the only standard Windows Vista font with a slash through the zero character.
 It is the default font for Microsoft Notepad starting with Windows 8.

 Characteristics

 Consolas supports the following OpenType layout features: stylistic alternates, localized forms, uppercase-sensitive forms, oldstyle figures, lining figures, arbitrary fractions, superscript, subscript.

 Although Consolas is designed as a replacement for Courier New, only 713 glyphs were initially available, as compared to Courier New (2.90)'s 1,318 glyphs.
 In version 5.22, support for Greek Extended, Combining Diacritical Marks For Symbols, Number Forms, Arrows, Box Drawing, and Geometric Shapes was added.
 In version 5.32 the total number of supported glyphs was 2,735.
 In version 7.00 there are 3,030 glyphs in total.